 Advertisement

 Children’s Health and UT Southwestern broke ground on the facility Tuesday.
 In order to get the new campus built, the medical partners are jointly fundraising for the first time.

-“Nothing about this project is normal,” said President of the Children’s Medical Center Foundation Brent Christopher.
+“Nothing about this project is normal,” said Brent Christopher, president of the Children’s Medical Center Foundation.
 “The scale and scope is so huge.
 I think the community sees and understands that we are collaborative partners together and they would expect us to go to the community together to invite charitable support.”

+Advertisement